Jbleezy/BO1-Reimagined/README.md

 * Unlimited zombies

 ## TODO:
-* Gersch: after teleporting through a Gersch, allow players to teleport back to the Gersch's location through the portal? (will probably cause players to get out of map)
 * Add collision boxes near invincibilty spots on maps
 * Moon: fix sliding sound keep playing when off object
 * Fix zombies sounds on classic maps to sound like they are coming from the correct direction